heniu1985/taurus-mercatus/README.md

 To-do list:

 * Data format:
-  * Make DataFrame with ticker, date and close price.
+  * Make DataFrame with date and close price.
   * Change daily data format to weekly.
+* Chceck that change are needed in idicators.py.
 * Indicators.py:
   * Add function to calculate Relative Strenght Index:
     1. Take data from 14 periods.